If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 2. Menace II Society

-It unflinchingly looks at the reality of life for those caught in the spiral of gang violence and crime.
+It unflinchingly looks at the reality of life for those caught in the spiral of gang conflict and crime.
 The Hughes brothers created a film that is raw and impactful, set to the beat of rap and gunfire.

-The tragedy of perpetual cycles of violence is shown in the way that the main character, Caine, tries to make a better life for himself but gets pulled back into the harsh street life.
+The tragedy of perpetual cycles of conflict is shown in the way that the main character, Caine, tries to make a better life for himself but gets pulled back into the harsh street life.

 3. Malcolm X